- Urinary Tract Infections: What Are They?

 But why in the world are urinary tract infections so prevalent?
 Well, they don’t come out of nowhere, but they aren’t necessarily anyone’s fault, either.
 Even more so, UTIs are not unique to human beings.
 Animals, especially domesticated pets, contract UTIs as well.

-In this blog post, we will discuss urinary tract infections in relation to cats.
+In this blog post, we will discuss urinary tract infections in relation to feline lower urinary tract.
 We’ll inform you about cat UTI symptoms, cat UTI treatment, and the signs of urinary tract infections in cats.
-From there, we’ll dive into cat urinary tract infection antibiotics and tell you about alternative remedies for treating cat UTIs.
+From there, we’ll dive into antibiotics and tell you about alternative remedies for treating cat UTIs.
 Let’s get started!

 Urinary Tract Infections: What Are They?